Q. What is the difference between a pediatric dentist and family dentist?

 Q. A double row of teeth are forming… now what?

 A. This is a VERY common occurrence with children.
 It is usually the result of a lower baby tooth not falling out when the permanent tooth is coming in.
 Parents should encourage their child to try to wiggle out the baby tooth.
 In most cases, it will usually fall out on its own within a couple months.
-If it doesn’t, then contact our office to get an xray to see if removal of the baby tooth is indicated.
+Otherwise, contact our office and we can wiggle this tooth out for them, if indicated.
 Don’t worry if the tooth appears very far back.
-The tongue usually helps push/slide the adult tooth into its proper place once that baby tooth is finally lost!
+The tongue usually helps push the adult tooth into its proper place once that baby tooth is finally lost!
 We see it all the time!

 Q. What toothpaste should my kids use?